 The researchers followed 1,218 people who presented at Accident & Emergency complaining of chest pains between 1 June 2013 and 31 September 2015.

 When doctors used current clinical guidelines when applying the troponin test, the researchers found that 20 cardiac events (heart attacks or cardiac deaths) were missed, equating to two in every 100 patients tested.
 However, when the new guidelines were used, only four cardiac events were missed, a reduction of 80 per cent.
-The researchers have now developed an app to allow clinicians to use this strategy in practice.

 The new guidelines were also able to immediately rule out heart attacks in more patients, meaning a higher proportion of people were able to be safely discharged.